LOG1CRS/Raytracing/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/LOG1CRS/Raytracing/blob/master/LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/LOG1CRS/Raytracing/blob/master/LICENSE) file for details.

+If you want to see the full path of the project in a more visual way, you can select the [image.png](https://github.com/LOG1CRS/Raytracing-Engine/blob/master/image.png) file and toggle between the different labels.

+If you want to see the progress of the project in a more visual way, you can select the image.png file and toggle between the different labels.

 ## What did I learned from this project?